5th April, 2021

 It’s better to buy frequently and less, to keep the cash in the business.

-There are many add-ons that will help your business to maintain the optimal levels and avoid over ordering.
+There are many additional apps that will help your business to maintain the optimal levels and avoid over ordering.

-Speaking of add-ons, there are a raft of add-ons available to complement accounting software such as MYOB.
+Speaking of apps, there are a raft of apps available to complement accounting software such as MYOB.

-These add-ons can automate the way you run your business so that you have more time to make sales.
+These apps can automate the way you run your business so that you have more time to make sales.